section 5.4 companion and outline

 Once the interrupt thread is created and enabled, the main thread (in

-our case, running the function main()
+our case, running the function main()) can carry

 out its tasks while the interrupt thread runs independently.